giraud/reasonml-idea-plugin/README.md

 ## Status

 :exclamation: This is a **work in progress**, the language has very basic - and partially implemented - functionalities.
-You can look at the [project board](https://github.com/reasonml-editor/reasonml-idea-plugin/projects/1).

 This code might change quite a lot or break in the future.

-Known limitations:
-- idea project must be created at sources root directory (you can't have sources in `somewhere/app/` and project files in `somewhere/project/`)
+The [project board](https://github.com/reasonml-editor/reasonml-idea-plugin/projects/1) should reflect what I'm working on.

 ## Features

-- Reason syntax, OCaml syntax (limited support)
+- [Reason](https://reasonml.github.io/) syntax, [OCaml](https://ocaml.org/) syntax (limited support), [Dune](https://jbuilder.readthedocs.io/) syntax (limited support)
 - Structured view
 - Syntax highlighting
-- Line commenting with ctrl-alt-l
+- Line and block commenting
-- code folding
+- Code folding
-- pair braces matcher
+- Pair braces matcher
 - JSX completion
-- bucklescript compiler integration
+- Bucklescript compiler integration
-- reformat (press `crtl alt shift R` or `⌘⎇⇧R` on Mac)
+- Reformat using `refmt` (press `crtl alt shift R` or `⌘⎇⇧R` on Mac)
-- reformat on save (use -DreasonReformatOnSave=true in idea[64].vmoptions)
+- Reformat on save
 - Type annotation (* bs)
+- Configuration through facet
+- Works natively on Windows

 _(*) See integration_

-This plugin offer a lightweight integration for Ocaml files.
+This plugin offer a lightweight integration for OCaml files.

 ## Screenshots